cadema-PoliTO/RECOpt/README.md

 #### Optimization and energy assessment of the PV-storage system

-These files should be updated from the user.
+These files should be updated by the user.

 * *'pv_production_unit.csv'*: it contains the hourly unit production from the PV installation(s) in the given location, for typical days (one for each month of the year)